Prism: An Aural and Visual Kaleidoscope

 An Unlikely Event

 The parade and opening ceremony were set to take place a few days after I landed.
-I decided to make my way down to central Paris for a possible chance to be witness to some of the revelry.
+I decided to make my way down to central Paris for a chance to witness some of the revelry.
 To my surprise, they were allowing all visitors and citizens free access to the parade along the boulevard from the Champ Elysees to the Place de la Concorde, where the opening ceremony entertainment would take place.
-Of course, the free access would only be viewable via big screens.
+Of course, free access would only be available on big screens.
 Meanwhile paying customers had seats in the stands for direct access.

 The day was perfect; sunny and warm, unlike the previous Opening Olympic ceremonies on July 26th, 2024.
 Drizzle, sprinkles then full-on, nonstop rain drenched those ceremonies.
-However, this didn’t dampen the celebratory mood and all the participants.
-I recall watching this ceremony on TV and thinking how fantastically creative and original it was.
+However, this didn’t dampen the celebratory mood of all the participants.
+I recall watching this ceremony on TV and thinking how exceptionally creative and original it was.

 Making a Difference